-We also note that the overall high-\alphafe\ and low-\alphafe, metal-poor population ([Fe/H] < $-1.0$)\footnote{The nature of the metal poor stars in our \textit{inner-galaxy sample} will be studied in detail in a separate work.} in the MW bulge region likely represents a mixture of both in-situ stars and ex-situ debris from early accretion events, and a small fraction of the merger remnants could also now belong to the inner thick disc or the bar (see Fig. \ref{fig:afeh_5_components}).
-Targeted studies of these metal-poor bulge stars, such as those by \citet{Anke2020a, Anke2020b, Arentsen2024}, together with follow up to obtain detailed chemical abundance measurements, are crucial to disentangling their origins.
+We also note that the overall high-\alphafe\ and low-\alphafe, metal-poor population ([Fe/H] < $-1.0$)\footnote{The nature of the metal-poor stars in our “inner-galaxy sample” will be studied in detail in a separate work.} in the MW bulge region likely represents a mixture of both in situ stars and ex situ debris from early accretion events.
+Moreover, a low fraction of the merger remnants could also now belong to the inner thick disc or the bar (see Fig. \ref{fig:afeh_5_components}).
+Targeted studies of these metal-poor bulge stars, such as those by \citet{Anke2020a, Anke2020b, Arentsen2024}, together with follow-up studies to obtain detailed chemical abundance measurements, are crucial to disentangling their origins.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

-In this paper, we explored the stellar populations in the inner 5 kpc of the MW with an aim to understand the composition and to gain insights into the origin and evolution of the Galactic bulge region.
+In this paper, we explored the stellar populations in the inner 5 kpc of the MW with the goal of understanding the composition and gaining insights into the origin and evolution of the Galactic bulge region.
 To accomplish this, we used observational data comprising approximately 18,000 stars coming from two spectroscopic catalogues.
-The first sample was extracted from the catalog of \citet{rvs_cnn_2023} that provides spectroscopic parameters for the {\it Gaia}-RVS spectra using the {\tt hybrid-CNN} machine learning approach, with precision comparable to higher-resolution spectroscopic surveys such as APOGEE.
-The second is an updated version of the Reduced Proper Motion (RPM) sample of \citet{Queiroz2021} based on the spectroscopic parameters from the 17th data release of the APOGEE survey \citep{Abdurrouf2022}.
-We used the {\tt StarHorse} bayesian isochrone fitting code \citep{queiroz2018, queiroz2020, Queiroz2023} to estimate accurate distances and extinctions for our spectroscopic samples.
-Using these distances together with 6D phase-space coordinates from {\it Gaia}-DR3 we performed full orbit integrations in a barred potential.
+The first sample was extracted from the catalogue of \citet{rvs_cnn_2023}, which provides spectroscopic parameters for the {\it Gaia}-RVS spectra using the {\tt hybrid-CNN} machine learning approach, with precision comparable to higher-resolution spectroscopic surveys such as APOGEE.
+The second is an updated version of the RPM sample of \citet{Queiroz2021} based on the spectroscopic parameters from DR17 of the APOGEE survey \citep{Abdurrouf2022}.
+We used the {\tt StarHorse} Bayesian isochrone fitting code \citep{queiroz2018, queiroz2020, Queiroz2023} to estimate accurate distances and extinctions for our spectroscopic samples.
+Using these distances together with 6D phase-space coordinates from {\it Gaia}-DR3, we performed full orbit integrations in a barred potential.